Iowa Studies and the Leadership Continuum

 The Iowa Studies

-Kurt Lewin and his associates at the University of Iowa initiated studies to identify effective leader behaviour.
-They considered three behaviours: autocratic, democratic, laissez-faire.
+Kurt Lewin and his team at the University of Iowa initiated studies to identify effective leader behaviour.
+They considered three behaviours: autocratic, democratic, and laissez-faire.
+They studied groups of ten-year-old boys working on craft projects under each style, with the same boys experiencing each style at different times.

 The findings of the Iowa Studies became foundational.
 The styles are still the starting point for almost any discussion of leadership behaviour.